BeeBeeBethC/CEDAS/TESTING.md

 3. Click the fork button on the top right hand side of the screen.

-PLEASE NOTE: The steps followed above will provide the code only.
-To access the project from Heroku, please continue to follow the steps below.
+PLEASE NOTE: the steps followed above will provide the code only. to access the project from Heroku, please continue to follow the steps below.

 ### Heroku Deployment

+WRITE OUT HEROKU DEPLOYMENT
 1. Create your list of requirements by navigating to the requirements.txt file. each package is known as a dependency so therefore should be located in this file when uploading to heroku so that Heroku itself can still open your project.

 2. To create your list of requirements, type in the gitpod (or code terminal of your choice) "pip3 freeze > requitements.txt" ensuring you have the exact same spelling, all lower case for the exact file name or this will not work.